ssb22/PrimerPooler/README.md

 * If you opt for deltaG, the following questions will be asked:

 Temperature:
 : Enter a number (decimal fractions are allowed).
 You can enter it in Celsius, Kelvin, Fahrenheit or Rankine.
 Do not enter the suffix C or K or F or R—Primer Pooler will determine for itself which unit was meant, and ask you to confirm.
-(Recent versions of Primer Pooler offer 5 additional obscure temperature scales if you decline all of the more probable ones.)

 Magnesium concentration mM/L (0 for no correction):
 : Enter your concentration of magnesium in millimoles per litre (decimal fractions are allowed).
 Enter 0 if you don’t mind the deltaG figures not being corrected for magnesium concentration.